-- 1. In the Connections (or Create New Connection) window, select the connections whose profiles you want to export. - Click on the toolbar, and select Connection file. - 3.
+- 1. In the Connections (or Create New Connection) window, select the connections whose profiles you want to export. - 2.
+Click and select Connection file. - 3.
 On the Export Connections window, review the selected connections, and click OK. - 4.
 Browse for and select the path for the file in which to export the selected profiles. - · Import missing connections defined on the Toad client